Copyright © 2023 LOCALIIZ | All rights reserved

 Despite being a seemingly quiet and isolated neighbourhood, there’s plenty of choices to make when it comes to what to do.
-Should you swim at the beach or the waterfall?
-Bike along a hiking trail or around the island?
+Should you grab a bite at an idyllic café or visit a farm for hands-on activities?
+Swim at the beach or the waterfall?
+Bike along a hiking trail or kayak to remote beaches around the island?
 Hop on a ferry from Central and come decide for yourself.

 Right next to the pier and the bus terminus is the government-run Silvermine Bay Beach, filled with endless amounts of things to do.
 Go swimming, kayaking, or paddle-boarding, and when you’re finished exerting yourself, wander over to one of the many seafood restaurants, local cooked food markets, or bars by the beach.

 Silvermine Bay Beach, Tung Tau Wan Road, Mui Wo | (+852) 2984 8229

 Longing to get away from the hectic buzz of Silvermine Beach?
 Just a 30-minute paddle away on a kayak or a one-hour hike from Silvermine Beach is Man Kwok Tsui (萬角咀; maan6 gok3 zeoi2).
 A small village dotted with holiday homes and a family-run farm, Man Kwok Tsui is home to several less-visited yet sandy beaches, where you can experience unobstructed views of Peng Chau, Disneyland, and the Hong Kong skyline on a clear day.